YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NOREPLCTDREG, Replication subsystem found no region replicated for dddd ffff

-MUPIP Warning: This indicates that the replication system is present, but no globals are configured for replication in ffff where dddd is "instance file" for UNIX and "global directory" for OpenVMS.
+MUPIP Warning: This indicates that the replication system is present, but no globals are configured for replication in ffff where dddd is "instance file" for UNIX.

 Action: Use MUPIP SET to specify which database regions to replicate.